This guidance contains information about the national sift process for those who have been invited to take part and those wanting to find out more.

 These exercises are used to assess capabilities, strengths and behaviours that are important within the role you have applied for.

 The competency and values framework (CVF) sets out the behaviours expected in policing.
 For the national sift, the competencies review criteria is set at level 1.
-You can find out more about the competency and values framework on our website.

 No prior policing knowledge is required to complete the national sift exercises.